 “Control room!”
 Bastian shouted up from the sonar station.
 “There’s fucking boats everywhere in the water!
 Seems like no one wants to be hanging around this shithole anymore.
 You’re going to have to move slowly to get out of here without hitting one of them.”

-“The last thing any of them want is to move slowly and cautiously right now, of course,” Percy said to Hemi as he hung on to the leather strap over the captain’s station.
+“The last thing any of them wants is to move slowly and cautiously right now, of course,” Percy said to Hemi as he hung on to the leather strap over the captain’s station.

 “That might be exactly what whoever fired that torpedo was thinking,” put in Gregory.
 “Scare all the fuckin’ rats away and take the cheese for themselves.”

 Hemi was too busy considering his options to respond.
 He was counting seconds to himself, reckoning how much time there was until the Prospect’s bow was backed out from under the dock.
-As soon as he was sure they were clear, he leaned over Owen and put the throttle slightly into the forward position, waited until the boat slowed to nearly a stop and then backed off to no throttle.
+As soon as he was sure they were clear, he leaned over Owen and put the throttle slightly into the forward position, waited until the boat slowed to nearly a stop, and then backed off to no throttle.
 It was too dangerous to keep reversing—there was no way to know if another boat was behind them.
 “Bastian,” Hemi called down to sonar, “I need sea room—some safe space to maneuver in.”

-“Right Boss, hang on.”
+“Right, Boss, hang on.”
 A full minute passed.
 “It sounds like you can come about to 180, nobody moving directly to the south of us.”

 “OK then.
 Owen, creep forward, port to 180 degrees.”
 Hemi said.
 “Bastian, continue to ensure we are not about to run into anyone.”

-“Right Boss!”
+“Right, Boss!”
 Bastian repeated.

 The Prospect put a tiny, silent amount of speed on.
 They crawled out of the docking area, with Bastian—swinging the sonar mics back and forth rapidly—trying to make sure he was hearing every contact and understood where each was going.
 It was a good first lesson in sonar for Cassandra, though she found herself wildly confused by all the different sounds, their meanings, and their correlations to the range and heading calculations.
 She listened with an anxious look on her face.

 “You’ll get the fuckin’ hang of it eventually,” Bastian said to her quietly so as not to lose track of what was happening in his earphones.
-“Or… you fuckin’ won’t.
+“Or . . . you fuckin’ won’t.
 Seems to me like people either get sonar, or they don’t.
-There’s no in-between.”
+There’s no in between.”

 Cassandra hardly looked reassured.

 “Hemi!”
-Bastian called up, “new contact.
+Bastian called up.
+“New contact.
 Coming in fast from the east, port-side.”
 A few seconds passed.
 “I’d say, fairly big sub, pretty noisy amount of fucking water running along the hull.
 Fully submerged, and just charging towards the docking area.”

 “That’s probably the one that did the firing,” Hemi said to Percy.